Post updated: 05/02/2019

 One of the most important dinner occasions in Chinese culture, the family reunion dinner is the time when many family members return home to enjoy the festivities.
 A large meal is prepared with multiple dishes, including fish and dumplings.
 This stems from the Chinese word for ‘surplus’ and ‘profit’ sounding like the word for fish, thus believing that eating fish will bring wealth for the new year.

 From lanterns and posters to papers and kumquat trees, Chinese New Year brings about a sweep of red colour and intricate decorations.
-Decorations are usually put up ten days before the festivities begin and include depictions of what the year is, for example, 2018 is the Year of the Dog, and so dog decorations will appear.
+Decorations are usually put up ten days before the festivities begin and include depictions of what the year is, for example, 2019 is the Year of the Pig, and so pig decorations will appear.